Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Chloe channelling Amelia Earhart

-Not quite Rembrandt lighting - See Composition
+Not quite Rembrandt lighting - See Composition, Electronic Flash

 All I said was: 'stand there and wave at the train . . . .' where do they learn it all!

-and also what's wrong?
+But what's wrong?
 Look at the hand holding the elbow - too big.
-It's the stretch effect or incorrect perspective -
+It's the stretch effect or incorrect perspective - I mean basically too close or too short a focal length or most likely usually both!
+Check out 'Perspective, Focusing and Depth of Field as a Composition effect'

-The legendary subway-vent shot from "The Seven Year Itch" 1955, was first attempted at 01:00 a.m on location at corner of Lexington & 52nd in Manhattan, 15th September 1954.
-Although a publicity stunt for the film, 14 takes and 3hrs later they couldn't get it right - there was a crowd of thousands cheering and 100 photographer's!
+The legendary subway-vent shot from "The Seven Year Itch" 1955, was first attempted at 01:00a.m. on location at corner of Lexington & 52nd in Manhattan, 15th September 1954.
+Although a publicity stunt for the film, 14 takes and 3hrs later with a crowd of thousands cheering and 100 photographer's, they couldn't get it right.
 The scene was eventually shot on the lot in Hollywood, though publicity stills from the Lexington location were however used.
-When you see the movie scene you may wonder what the fuss was about(but this was 1955).
-Like many things, the resulting mystique and the still pics by studio and others at the Lexington shoot make more of an impact!
+When you see the movie scene today you may wonder what the fuss was about (but this was released in 1955).
+Like many things, the resulting mystique, and the stills pics by studio and others at the Lexington shoot, make more of an impact!
 Official photographer was Sam Shaw (see WEB sites) who had help launch Monroe's career; most of the pics you will see are his work.
 It was all Shaw's idea from a previous shoot! (should you be wondering!).
-You should learn what you can from these old guys and the great shots they took on film sometimes without rangefinders or through the less or auto focussing!

-Gerona, Old town 20
+Gerona, Old town 2018

 One good idea, two major mistakes!